 The Academic Division Dean will review the student's complaint and attempt to resolve the matter with the student and faculty.
 The Academic Division Dean shall meet with the student, and the student will be given an opportunity to provide any or all information he or she has that is relevant to the complaint.
 The Academic Division Dean shall also meet with the faculty or staff member and allow the faculty or staff member to respond to the complaint.
 The Academic Division Dean shall conduct an investigation and then attempt to resolve the matter.
 A decision will be issued in writing by the Academic Division Dean to all parties within ten (10) business days of the student complaint.
 If the matter is resolved, then no further action shall be taken and the matter will be closed.
-If the matter is unresolved, then the Academic Division Dean shall refer the matter to the Vice President of Instruction for appellate review and forward the entire file.
+If the matter is unresolved, then the Academic Division Dean shall refer the matter to the Executive Vice President-Chief Academic Officer for appellate review and forward the entire file.

-Step 4 | Appeal to Vice President of Instruction
+Step 4 | Appeal to Executive Vice President-Chief Academic Officer

-The Vice President of Instruction shall receive from the Academic Division Dean the entire student complaint file for review.
-The Vice President of Instruction shall review the entire student complaint file and issue a decision in writing to all parties no later than ten (10) business days from receipt of the student complaint file.
-The decision of the Vice President of Instruction is final with regards to academic matters.
+The Executive Vice President-Chief Academic Officer shall receive from the Academic Division Dean the entire student complaint file for review.
+The Executive Vice President-Chief Academic Officer shall review the entire student complaint file and issue a decision in writing to all parties no later than ten (10) business days from receipt of the student complaint file.
+The decision of the Executive Vice President-Chief Academic Officer is final with regards to academic matters.